antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 But let's first go thru the ways uu could implement if statements in Logic Apps!

 ## Understanding if:s in Logic Apps
-As you delve into Logic Apps, you'll encounter if statements quite swiftly; they serve as control mechanisms to decide actions based on values.
-In Logic Apps, if statements are implemented as Condition action, but there are alternative methods, such as the JavaScript action and the if expression.
-Each of these methods comes with its unique limitations, perks, and useage!
+As you start to develop workflows, you will run into if statements quite fast; they serve as control mechanisms to decide actions based on values.
+In Logic Apps, if statements are implemented as a Condition action, but there are alternative actions that you could use, such as the JavaScript action and the if expression.
+Each of these methods comes with its perks and usage!

-1. The Condition action works simliar to an if-else statement.
-Depending on the condition, the action will return either a true or false outcome, triggering the execution of either path.
-While in programming languages like C#, it is common to create a chain of if-else statements, this feature is not exactly supported in the Logic App Condition action.
-Instead, you have to create multiple Condition actions to build up the same chain of if-else statements.
-Let's look at the pseudo-code below for a better understanding:
+__The Condition action__ works similar to an if-else statement.
+Depending on the condition, the action will return either a true or false, and execute one or the other path.
+In programming languages like C#, it is common to create a chain of if-else statements, this feature is however not supported in the Logic App Condition action.
 ```
 // Example of chaining if-else statements, in programming language as C#
 if (a == 10){